RatherCallMeChris/se_project_spots/README.md

 # Project 3: Spots
+An image sharing site

 ### Overview

 * Intro
 * Figma
 * Images
+* Responsive Design
+* HTML
+* CSS

 **Intro**

-This project is made so all the elements are displayed correctly on popular screen sizes.
-We recommend investing more time in completing this project, since it's more difficult than previous ones.
+This project was made to have elements automatically ajust to all device screen sizes.

 **Figma**